 About Co-Host Chef Andrew Gruel

-Andrew Gruel, a summa cum-laude graduate of Johnson & Wales University, is the Founder and Executive Chef of Slapfish Restaurant Group, the award-winning food truck turned international brick and mortar, based out of Huntington Beach, CA. Chef Gruel has taken Slapfish (bootstrapped!) from 2 food trucks to 7+ restaurant locations in just over 4 years.
-Slapfish presents a real American seafood experience that revolves around fresh, sustainable fish, prepared simply, but delivering big flavors.
-His ocean-fresh menu ingredients are all sourced from well-managed suppliers of eco-friendly seafood.
+Andrew Gruel, a summa cum-laude graduate of Johnson & Wales University, is the Founder and Executive Chef of the recently sold Slapfish Restaurant Group, the award-winning food truck turned international brick and mortar.
+Chef Gruel took Slapfish (bootstrapped!) from 2 food trucks to 27 + domestic restaurant locations before the sale in 2022.

 Chef Andrew was previously the host of an inspired restaurant makeover show utilizing the impact of Social Media, “Say It To My Face,” airing on the FYI Cable Network.
 He has appeared on multiple Food Network shows including his role as a Judge on the show, “Food Truck Face Off.”
 Gruel has also been on “TODAY Show”, PBS, Cooking Channel, Hallmark Channel’s “Home & Family” as well as in numerous publications including The Wall Street Journal, The New York Times, Men’s Health, Food & Wine Magazine, Entrepreneur, Nation’s Restaurant News and Restaurant Business.